truecharts/public/charts/premium/authelia/docs/Setup-Guide.md

 ## Setup Authelia

 - The setup for Authelia is very specific and the logs won't tell you where you've messed up, but there's precise steps used to integrate `LLDAP` into `Authelia`.
-The info comes from the [LLDAP Authelia Docs](/charts/stable/lldap/authelia) and the upstream repo.

 ```yaml
 // values.yaml